Listen to the latest episode of the Positive Turbulence Podcast

 The problem with innovation is that it’s handled like a business with masculine energy.
 It is very fact-based, data-based KPIs performance, speed, or so says Fabienne Jacquet, author of Venus Genius: The Female Prescription for Innovation and Principal at Innoveve.
 Fabienne offers a solution and a whole lot of positive turbulence by making an important link to the power of feminine traits and how these are key to the front-end of innovation.
 She’s pointing at something that everyone sees, but no one is talking about.

-Positive Turbulence mixes novelty with the known and the familiar resulting in an energizing tone compatible with change by providing stimuli to motivated people who are looking for ways to make their own contributions to the renewal and success of the organization.
+Positive Turbulence is an energizing climate that draws organizations towards a directed change.
+It provides stimuli to motivated people looking for ways to make their own contributions towards the success of the enterprise.

 “What a rich source of inspiration!
 Positive Turbulence has found just the right mix of new thought, deep competence, and relevance in the space of innovation.”

 “The Positive Turbulence podcast delivers compelling perspectives and stories from real innovation managers charged with delivering value to their business processes, company cultures, and the consumers, clients, or patients they serve.
 The creative ingenuity, perseverance, and accomplishments that the speakers articulate should inspire listeners that they too can drive creative turbulence in their own organizations.”